Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 13. Click on the **Actions** **(1)** tab.
 Verify that the **Create matrix.yml** workflow has been executed successfully.

 14. Click on the **Create matrix.yml** action.
-This configuration allows you to ensure your project is tested on multiple operating systems using Python 3.12, ensuring broader compatibility and catching environment-specific issues early.
+This configuration allows you to ensure your project is tested on multiple operating systems using Python 3.12, ensuring broader compatibility and seamless identfication of environment-specific issues at an early stage.

     ![](../media/matrix-output.png)